LOGESHWARAN-2/Expense_Tracker_Application/Readme.md

 # ExpenseTrackerFX - Personal Expense Manager

-A desktop application to track and manage your personal expenses using JavaFX and PostgreSQL.
+A desktop application to track and manage your personal expenses using JavaFX and MySQL.

 ## What it does